liferay/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/02-theme-components.markdown

 - [Theme Customizations and Extensions](#theme-customizations-and-extensions)
 - [Portlet Customizations and Extensions](#portlet-customizations-and-extensions)

-## Theme Templates
+## Theme Templates and Utilities

-There are several default FreeMarker templates, and each handle a key piece of page functionality:
+There are several default FreeMarker templates that handle a key piece of the page layout (page) functionality.
+Some provide helpful utilities for you to use in your themes as well:

 - `portal_normal.ftl`: Similar to a static site's `index.html`, this file is hub for all theme templates and provides the overall markup for the page.
 - `init.ftl`: Contains common FreeMarker variables that can be used in your theme templates.
 Useful for reference if you need access to theme objects.
+For convenience, these are listed in the [FreeMarker Variable Reference Guide](/docs/7-2/reference/-/knowledge_base/r/freemarker-variable-reference-guide).
   **DO NOT override this file**.
 - `init_custom.ftl`: Used to override FreeMarker variables in `init.ftl` and to define new variables, such as